From $400

 Peach Blossoms

 The other thing Hirugami Onsen is famous for is its peach blossoms in the spring.
 From early-April to early May, around 10,000 hanamomo (peach blossom) trees burst into life, with vivid red, pink and white flowers transforming the dull pallet of winter into a frenzy of color and joy.
 The period is most lively in hanamomo-no-sato in the Sonohara where a full on festival gets underway.
-This is very close to where our hiking tour of the oldest road in Japan, the Tosando starts.
+This is very close to where our hiking tour of the oldest road in Japan, the Tosandostarts.

 Morning Market